tlevine/www.thomaslevine.com/content/!/socrata-datasets/index.md

 Some people have asked for the data that I've collected so that they can study things without spending a month downloading all the data and formatting them properly and whatnot.
-This article is for those people and for people wha wanted that but never asked.
+This article is for those people and for people who wanted that but never asked.

 ## Metadata about data about metadata from Socrata